Late-game meltdown sends Twins to 10-6 loss vs. Mariners

 Sign up for our Twins Update newsletter

-Saucedo entered the game with a 6-5 lead, and immediately gave up Max Kepler's second double of the night.
-After Carlos Correa popped up for the first out, Twins manager Rocco Baldelli sent Martin up to hit for Alex Kirilloff, 0-3 on the night.
-Martin worked the count to 3-2, and then hit a soft grounder to first baseman Ty France, who was positioned almost halfway between first and second base.
+Saucedo entered the game with a 6-5 lead and immediately gave up Max Kepler's second double of the night.
+After Carlos Correa popped up for the first out, Baldelli sent Martin up to hit for Alex Kirilloff, 0-for-3 on the night.
+Martin worked the count to 3-2 and then hit a soft grounder to first baseman Ty France, who was positioned almost halfway between first and second base.

+"After I hit the ball, I kind of saw where [France] was.
+And [Saucedo] is a lefty, so he had a hard time getting off the mound quickly," Martin said.
+"I was kind of smelling the hit right there."

-Saucedo got a late start toward first base, and Martin beat him there, diving head-first into the bag.
-As Martin slid past, Saucedo seemed unsure of his footwork, and he collapsed to the ground a step past the bag.
-As he laid face-down in the dirt, in visible pain, Kepler rounded third base and reached the plate before France could retrieve the ball from Saucedo's glove.
+Martin beat Saucedo to the bag, diving headfirst.
+Though they made no contact, as Martin slid past, Saucedo seemed unsure of his footwork, and he collapsed to the ground a step past the bag.
+As he lay facedown in the dirt, in visible pain, Kepler headed for the plate before France could retrieve the ball from Saucedo's glove.

+"I just heard Tommy [Watkins, the third base coach] behind me, going, 'Go, go, go!'"
+Kepler said.
+"In the midst of it, it's kind of a [jerk] move to go when a guy is hurt, so I hope whatever happened to Saucedo, he's not doing too poorly."

+"You'll take runs any way you can.
+But it's not a spot you want to see anyone," Baldelli concurred.
+"You've got to keep running until the play is over.
+Not something you hope to see all the time, though."

-The pitcher was eventually walked off the field with his arm around a Mariners' trainer, as many in the announced crowd of 14,710 applauded.
+The pitcher was eventually walked off the field, as many in the announced crowd of 14,710 applauded.
+After the game, Seattle manager Scott Servais said Saucedo suffered a right knee injury that will keep him out for some time.

-There wasn't much cheering a few moments later, when Seattle scored three runs off Jorge Alcala, who allowed Moore's triple, three singles, a walk and a wild pitch.
+There wasn't much cheering a few moments later when Seattle scored four runs off Alcala, who allowed Moore's triple, three singles, two walks and a wild pitch.

-The Mariners' four runs were the first earned runs Alcala has allowed this year.
-In all, Twins relievers gave up eight runs over four innings.

-The biggest blow, which turned a two-run Twins lead into a two-run deficit, was Raleigh's 445-foot grand slam off Steven Okert into the third deck in left field.
-Raleigh became the 12th pinch hitter ever to hit a grand slam against Twins' pitching, and the first since Cleveland's Jerry Sands victimized Blaine Boyer on Aug.
+But the Mariners' biggest blow, which turned a two-run Twins lead into a two-run deficit, was Raleigh's 445-foot grand slam off Steven Okert into the third deck in left field.
+Raleigh became the 12th pinch hitter ever to hit a grand slam against Twins pitching, and the first since Cleveland's Jerry Sands victimized Blaine Boyer on Aug.
 8, 2015.

-Bailey Ober allowed only two runs on three hits and no walks, while striking out seven.
-But he had uncharacteristic difficulty in finishing off hitters, with six different at-bats extending to seven or more pitches.
+Bailey Ober allowed only two runs on three hits and one walk, while striking out seven.
+But he had uncharacteristic difficulty in finishing off hitters, with six at-bats extending to seven or more pitches.
 They added up, because Ober reached 84 pitches, tying his second-busiest outing of the year, after only five innings.

-Ober left with a 4-2 lead, but Jay Jackson and Okert turned it into a deficit with a four-run seventh.

-Mitch Carver reached on a hot-smash single that Carlos Correa reached, but too late to throw him out.
-Luis Arias singled Garver to third with one out, and Jackson walked Dylan Moore.
-Baldelli replaced Jackson with Okert, a lefthander, and Mariners manager Scott Servais sent up Raleigh, who delivered his eighth home run of the season.